rtfeldman/seamless-immutable/README.md

 ## Intentional Abstraction Leaks

-By popular demand, functions, dates, and [React](https://facebook.github.io/react/) components are treated as immutable even though technically they can be mutated.
+By popular demand, functions, errors, dates, and [React](https://facebook.github.io/react/) components are treated as immutable even though technically they can be mutated.
 (It turns out that trying to make these immutable leads to more bad things than good.)
 If you call `Immutable()` on any of these, be forewarned: they will